bernie724/archi/README.md

 My basic desktop requirements are, a granite like stability at the core and futuristic application availability in the operator space.
 What ever happened to beryl.. (-:

 If you use, test or try these scripts '**Thank You**'.
-Any feedback, fixes, improvements, whatnot would be nice.
+Any feedback, fixes, improvements, screenshots, whatnot would be nice.

 -BT [3/28/2023]